-To support existing policy in clauses 15.01-1L-02 (Urban design) and 11.03-1L-01 (South Melbourne Central Major Activity Centre), the Built Form Review: South Melbourne Central heritage built form analysis & recommendations by GJM Heritage makes recommendations to protect key public realm views.
+To support existing policy in clauses 15.01-1L-02 (Urban design) and 11.03-1L-01 (South Melbourne Central Major Activity Centre), the Built Form Review: South Melbourne Central Heritage Built Form Analysis & Recommendations by GJM Heritage makes recommendations to protect key public realm views.
 Identified views and viewmarks for protection are shown in Figure 12 and include:

-- the clock tower of South Melbourne Town Hall when viewed from the footpath on the south-eastern corner at the intersection of Clarendon and Bank streets; - 2) the Shrine of Remembrance when viewed along Bank Street from Clarendon Street; - looking north along Clarendon Street towards Melbourne's CBD and Southbank; and - 4) looking south along Clarendon Street towards Albert Park.
+- the clock tower of South Melbourne Town Hall when viewed from the footpath on the south-eastern corner at the intersection of Clarendon and Bank street - 2 the Shrine of Remembrance when viewed along Bank Street from Clarendon Street - (3) looking north along Clarendon Street towards Melbourne's CBD and Southbank - (4) looking south along Clarendon Street towards Albert Park.